 St. Benedict saw work as another way to glorify God as well as a means to earn an income for the monastery.
 He believed that idleness is bad for the soul; therefore, the brethren must be employed at certain fixed time in the work of their hands.

 Our work period each day except Sundays and solemnities is approximately four hours.
-The work periods find us engaged in sewing services, making, altering and repairing the habits for the monks of Christ in the Desert.
-Some sisters, who are skilled in certain crafts such as weaving, candle painting, sell their crafts.
+The work periods find us engaged in sewing, cleaning, cooking.
+Some sisters, who are skilled in certain crafts such as weaving, and making Rosaries, sell their crafts.
 One of our sisters is writing icons, one of which is featured on the cover of our Journey of Trust music CD.
-Since our move to Gobernador, NM, you will find the sisters working on various tasks such as helping with the renovation of our modular buildings and fund raising by selling our crafts and religious items in the parishes.
+Since our move to Gobernador, NM, you will find the sisters working on various tasks such as helping with the renovation of our modular buildings.
 We have no external Apostolate.

 REFECTORY – The Refectory is a dining room, a special place in the monastery.
 Rule of St. Benedict, Chapters 38 to 41 outlines the specifics of tasks and etiquette.
 Reading will always accompany the meals of the monks….The proper amount of food and drink…provide all tables with two kinds of cooked food…in this way, the person who may not be able to eat one kind of food may partake of another… the times for the monks’ meals, etc.